 - Build a support system of people you can support you.
 It can include people back home and in the UK.

-- Give yourself some personal time.
-Especially if speaking in a foreign language all day and be exhausting.
+- Give yourself some personal time, especially if speaking in a foreign language all day, which can be exhausting.

 - Ask questions, learn and try to understand more about the UK and the British.